 The Purpose of Art

-Well listeners, if we stretch that analogy a little further and consider the wealth of art of all kinds that goes on here in Swindon we can find ourselves washing the dust off our souls in a veritable ocean of creativity – much of which has featured at various times on Born again Swindonian.
+Well listeners, if we stretch that analogy a little further and consider the wealth of art – and even architecture -of all kinds that we have here in Swindon we can find ourselves washing the dust off our souls in a veritable ocean of creativity.
+Much of which has featured at various times on Born again Swindonian.

 I popped in there today too and met Lynette Thomas who works with mosaics.
 I ended up buying a piece of her work and having a good old natter with the lovely people in Artsite.
 Lynette has created a wonderful mosaic homage to the Magic Roundabout a couple of pictures of which are in the gallery below.
 I like it.
 I want it.
 Don’t give me any other… I find myself drawn to mosaics.

 Earlier this year I bought a mosaic piece from another of the artists at Artsite which now has pride of place in my garden.
 Maybe I was a Roman in a past life?
 Anyway…

 This year too I’ve learnt of the existence of David Bent about whom I really need a blog post.
 DONE!
 Missing still is Tim Carroll.
 That needs to be addressed – I’ll get there.
 As well as the small piece up above I’m the proud owner of one his 100 views of Swindon.
 I LOVE them all.
 I like a lot of his work in general.